workarea-commerce/workarea-checkoutdotcom/README.md

     checkoutdotcom:
       secret_key: sk_test_XXXXXXX

-The secret key can be found in the Business Name settings in the administration panel in the Checkout.com hub.
+The secret key can be found in the **Channels** tab in the **Settings** section of the Checkout.com hub.

+Test environments must use the pre-defined test cards for successful transactions.
+See more information about testing here: https://docs.checkout.com/docs/testing

 Getting Started
 --------------------------------------------------------------------------------